3D printing has taken the world by storm over the past few years.

-Proto Labs Inc. is one of the most exciting 3D printing stocks on the market right now.
-They focus on low-volume manufacturing of custom products.
+Proto Labs Inc. is one of the most exciting 3D printing stocks on the market right now, thanks to its focus on the low-volume manufacture of custom products.

 3D Systems (NYSE: DDD)

 Its founder, Chuck Hull, patented one of the first forms of 3D printing technology in the 1980s.

-Although shares eventually dropped.
-However, the stock had a breakout moment again at the beginning of January 2021, reaching a 5 year high.
+Although shares eventually dropped, the stock had a breakout moment again at the beginning of January 2021, reaching a five-year high.

 This breakout happened when 3D systems announced that they would be expanding their headquarters in South Carolina.